-You should have a map of your area (such as 'A-Z').
+You should have a map of your area.
+In cities and towns guides (such as 'A-Z') are usually good enough.
 If you have any problems finding addresses on your sample sheets there are several people who can help.

 - 1. Check with local residents try the neighbours. - 2.
 Go to the local post office which should have a fairly recent directory of post codes or telephone the local sorting office to talk to the local postman or woman who actually delivers to that address (you will need to do this before 11am). - 3.
-The Royal Mail also has a website which can be particularly useful at www.royalmail.com which will give you a list of addresses from a postcode.
-You will have to register to use this but it is easy to do. - 4.
-Other help is available form the internet at www.streetmap.co.uk or www.multimap.co.uk.
-Both are free to use and will show you exactly where and address is located based on the postcode. - 5.
-Contact the local police station, just ask at the counter.
-They have access to detailed maps. - 6.
+Contact the local police station. - 4.
 Check local libraries / Tourist Information for local maps, and to check on Electoral Registers to obtain the surname of the residents.